The SpongeBob SquarePants Movie: Deleted scenes

 The DVD and Blu-ray releases include animatics of deleted scenes from the film, including SpongeBob and Patrick's meeting with Sandy Cheeks (a squirrel) on the surface after they escape from Shell City.
 Patrick repeatedly vomits, upset by Sandy's unusual appearance.
 Sandy is pursued by black-suited exterminators, and defends herself with acorns.
 She informs SpongeBob and Patrick that they can return to Bikini Bottom by taking a bus at the beach.
 This idea was later used for the second film The SpongeBob Movie: Sponge Out of Water (2015), where Sandy became a giant realistic squirrel.

 In 2013, the film's lead storyboard artist, Sherm Cohen, released a storyboard panel of a deleted scene from the film with SpongeBob awakening from his dream saying "WEEEEE!" and Mr. Krabs holding a manager's hat.

+Themes

+One key theme of the film is the recognition of the power of childhood.
+While Mr. Krabs denies SpongeBob promotion because he is "just a kid," it is his kid nature that saves the day in the climax of the film.
+As Shannon Brownlee observes, "The SpongeBob SquarePants Movie represents a victory of childhood over adulthood" and the "power of childhood over that of adult masculinity."
+Instead of being called a boy, SpongeBob is called the gender neutral term kid.
+As Rebecca Rowe explains, the term "kid" emphasizes play and rebelliousness in its cultural understanding.
+It is this playfulness and rebelliousness, as well as other characteristics of children such as wonder, that enables SpongeBob to succeed.